 My first studio was in my bedroom.
 I had a school-size blackboard in my room and with a set of chalks would illustrate the books I was reading.
 My second studio was on the third floor in what we called the model room (I do not know why).

 I learned about painting at the hardware store.
 Also. one of the neighbors was an art teacher and he helped me with my first serious painting when I was about 7.
-It was a 4 foot x 4 foot on masonite.
+It was a 4' x 4' on masonite.

 So, like most, I started initially with pen and ink and graphite.
 I drew mostly portraits and graduated to pastels.
 However, the first time I picked up a brush I was abstract and without any real frame of reference.

 I fought making my art a career.
 So I got a degree in English with minors in Secondary Ed and Theatre Three months as a teacher and I knew I had chosen the wrong career.
 That is when I took my art seriously as my vocation...my calling.
-So I took any job to pay the rent so I could paint.
-I studied methods and materials with any artist I could find.
-I took a number of postgraduate courses at mass college of art...but found that painting was the only real teacher.
+And so I took any job to pay the rent so I could paint.
+I studied methods and materials and apprenticed with about four artists.
+I also took a number of postgraduate courses at mass college of art...but found that painting was the only real teacher.